sles1401/sles1401/README.md

 I am a **Front-End Developer** passionate about building responsive and user-friendly web and mobile applications.
 I'm currently focused on:

-- 🔭 Working on React.js and Android development.
+- 🔭 Working on React.js.
 - 🌱 Learning more about advanced TypeScript and Zustand for state management.
 - 💬 Ask me about Front-End development and UI/UX design.